 I was so excited to write this article that I could not sleep well all night.
-Yesterday I have written an article that explained how you could setup a webserver on your computer and use it to display websites or share files with your friends.
-Today I’m going to show you how to use this webserver to host a local proxy server that you can access from anywhere on the net to surf sites that are blocked at your current location.
+Yesterday I have published an article that explains how you can setup a webserver on your computer and use it to display websites or share files with your friends.
+Today I'm going to show you how to use this web server to host a local proxy server that you can access from anywhere on the net to surf sites that are blocked at your current location.

-It is highly unlikely that this proxy is banned by the admins of your school, university or company because it runs on a dynamic IP and no one has ever used it before.
+It is highly unlikely that this proxy will be banned by admins of your school, university or company because it runs on a dynamic IP and no one has ever used it before.

 To secure the directory do the following: Create a .htaccess file – Windows Explorer does not like this kind of files but a good editor should be able to create the file without errors.
 Add the following lines to the file and save it.